hacp0012/cfc-web-api/packages/hacp0012/quest/doc/fr.md

 - ⚠️ The method parameter name, not an alias name.
 - ⚠️ For this version, filePocket reference will receive a single `Illuminate\Http\UploadedFile` file.

-@param `QuestSpawMethod|null $method` Http method. supporteds [GET, POST and DELETE].
-Default is `QuestSpawMethod::POST`.
+@param `SpawMethod|null $method` Http method. supporteds [GET, POST and DELETE].
+Default is `SpawMethod::POST`.
 But you can change this behavior in quest config file.

 @param bool `$jsonResponse` The return value will be serealized as Json Response.
 Set it to `false` if you want to return un serealized data.